An Exegetical Commentary

 "Our God is able to deliver us from the furnace of blazing fire; and He will deliver us out of your hand, O king.
 But even if He does not, let it be known to you, O king, that we are not going to serve your gods or worship the golden image that you have set up" (Dan 3:18).

-The NASB and other versions (e.g., CEV, NIV, NLT, and TEV) treat the phrase “faith in Jesus, tēn pistin Iēsous, as an objective genitive, meaning that Jesus is the object of the faith.
-However, many scholars believe the phrase to be a subjective genitive meaning “faith of Jesus” (Rienecker; Marshall) as translated in the KJV, ASV, CJB, DRA, LTB, NKJV, and the RSV.
+The NASB and other versions (e.g., CEV, NIV, NLT, and TEV) treat the phrase "faith in Yeshua, tēn pistin Iēsous, as an objective genitive, meaning that Yeshua is the object of the faith.
+However, many scholars believe the phrase to be a subjective genitive meaning "faithfulness of Yeshua" (Rienecker) as translated in the KJV, ASV, CJB, DRA, LTB, NKJV, and the RSV.
 The same phrase is found in Romans 3:22; Galatians 2:16; 3:22; Ephesians 3:12 and Philippians 3:9.

 13― And I heard a voice from heaven saying, "Write, ‘Blessed are the dead who die in the Lord from now on!’"
 "Yes," says the Spirit, "that they may rest from their labors, for their deeds follow with them."